Logic and Language

 “Well-ordered” sets and the “axiom of choice”

 One might imagine that the plethora of difficulties engendered by the unfounded assumption of the “existence” of certain indefinable things would have served to dissuade mathematicians from delving further down that route, and the that the above-mentioned professor is not representative of mathematicians in general.
 But that is not the case, as evidenced by the problems that arose from Cantor’s claim that every set could be what he called “well-ordered”.
-Cantor had no proof whatsoever of this notion which was a crucial aspect of his philosophy; that fact is not at all surprising since it relies on an assumption that elements of mathematical sets somehow have a magical property that is completely independent of the definitions of a mathematical system - for more on this see the page The Axiom of Choice and Well-Ordering.
+Cantor had no proof whatsoever of this notion which was a crucial aspect of his philosophy; that fact is not at all surprising since it relies on an assumption that elements of mathematical sets somehow have a magical property that is completely independent of the definitions of a mathematical system.
+Cantor’s claims in this respect were little more than claims that there exist some sort of indefinable relationships that are enumerations in disguise.
+And it is not surprising that such claims also result in contradictions, in a similar fashion to those noted above; for more on this see the page The Axiom of Choice and Well-Ordering.

 How beliefs change over time